 GI side effects

 Hormonal fluctuations already affect gut motility.
 Adding a medication that slows gastric emptying can amplify nausea, bloating, and constipation.
-Start low, increase slowly.
-Eat small, protein-rich meals rather than pushing through discomfort.
-The goal is to keep protein intake consistent even when appetite is suppressed.
+Start low, increase slowly, and don't rush the titration.

 What good support looks like